Is this program right for you?

-- Core Course (Required): Global/Public Health Internship; SABD-391; 3 credits (internships are typically conducted in Spanish.
+- Core Course: Global/Public Health Internship; SABD-391; 3 credits (internships are typically conducted in Spanish.
 In order for students to be allowed to complete an internship, students must have completed at least SPAN 153 (Beginning Spanish II or the equivalent) prior to arrival in Spain.
-Although this program does not have a language requirement, students will have a much better selection of internship opportunities if they have an advanced intermediate level of Spanish.
+Although this program does not have a language requirement, students will have a much better selection of internship opportunities if they have an intermediate to advanced level of Spanish.

 - Spanish language (courses at a variety of levels) SPAN-xxx

 - Contemporary Mediterranean Cultures (conducted in Spanish); SISA-363

 - Mediterranean Politics; SISA-383

 - Mediterranean Cinema; LIT-379

 - Interpersonal Communication Skills To Succeed In The Digital Era; COMM-351